imzisy/rsbuild-vue-issue/README.md

 ## Additional Notes

-- Ensure that both the remote and host folders have their dependencies installed before running the application.
+- Ensure that both the provider and consumer folders have their dependencies installed before running the application.